mrcrypt570/cpxstego/README.md

 # picap
-hides a short string in the red channel of an image, creating a PNG called new.png reads JPG, BMP, PNG and others
+hides a short string (95 characters) in the red channel of an image (LSB), creating a PNG called "new.png" reads JPG, BMP, PNG and others once i grok lossy compression better, options to save as JPG will be added

-The maximum string size for now is 32 characters
+records the length of the message in the color data of the first pixel, so if you don't want to leave a clue with some strange color in the first pixel, encode your message in an image whose first pizel is close to the color that will be the same color as the value this script will set for said message length.

 ######## WORK IN PROGRESS ########